ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the access token is still valid, if the resource server is the intended destination (i.e., the audience of the token), and if the token was issued by an authorized authorization server.
-This specification assumes that the access token is a PoP token as described in {{I-D.ietf-ace-oauth-authz}} unless specifically stated otherwise.
+This specification implements access tokens as proof-of-possession tokens.
 Therefore, the access token is bound to a symmetric PoP key that is used as shared secret between the client and the resource server.
 The resource server may use token introspection [RFC7662] on the access token to retrieve more information about the specific